 AIG's Board of Directors adopted a resolution declaring it advisable to amend the Restated Certificate of Incorporation to effect a reverse stock split of the outstanding AIG Common Stock at a ratio of one-for-twenty.
 The Board of Directors further directed that the proposed action be submitted for consideration by AIG's shareholders at the Annual Meeting.

 If the shareholders approve the amendment, AIG intends to amend its Restated Certificate of Incorporation to effect a reverse stock split of the shares of issued and outstanding AIG Common Stock at a ratio of one-for-twenty.
 A reverse stock split results in a proportionate reduction of the number of shares owned by each shareholder in accordance with the ratio, but it has no effect on each shareholder's percentage ownership of AIG (except to the extent that any shareholder holds only a fractional share interest and receives cash for such interest after the proposed reverse stock split, as discussed below under "Fractional Share Interests in the Reverse Stock Split").
+Although the number of issued and outstanding shares of AIG Common Stock will be reduced by a reverse stock split, the number of authorized shares of AIG Common Stock will be unaffected by the reverse stock split and accordingly will remain the same.
 If the reverse stock split is approved, the number of additional shares of AIG Common Stock to be authorized pursuant to Proposal 3 will be reduced in proportion to the one-for-twenty reverse stock split ratio.
 The affected text of Article Four of the Restated Certificate of Incorporation as it is proposed to be amended is set forth as Appendix B to this Proxy Statement.